Purpose of MAIS Program

 - Submission of a personal application form with an application fee of $50.

-- Submission of an essay that details the applicant’s Christian faith, experience and their goals for pursuing ministry training.
+- Submission of an essay that details the applicant’s faith, experience and their goals for pursuing ministry training.

 - Submission of three letters of reference, one from a former professor and one from a pastor or minister.